Sam Gellaitry: Musical career

 Gellaitry first became known as a producer on the platform SoundCloud, before earning a record deal with XL Recordings at the age of 18.
 He later signed with Parlophone.
 He released a single in 2014 entitled "Powder".

 In 2015, Gellaitry released the EP Short Stories, released on Soulection Records.
 He released three volumes of the Escapism series of EPs: Escapism was released in 2015, Escapism II was released in 2016 and Escapism III was released in 2017.

 In 2017, he performed at Coachella, closing at the Gobi tent.
 In 2018, Gellaitry's song "Long Distance" was featured in a Super Bowl ad for Diet Coke.

 In 2019, he released his first album, Viewfinder Vol. I: Phosphene.

 In 2021, he released the EP IV, featuring four tracks, including "Duo", which was accompanied by a music video.
 This was the first project of Gellaitry's that prominently featured his vocals, as his previous works were primarily instrumental or sample based.

 In 2022, he released the mixtape album VF Vol. II, a followup to Viewfinder Vol. I, featuring a collaboration with PinkPantheress on "Picture in My Mind" and the single "Serotonin".
 PinkPantheress described Gellaitry as "a genius level producer".
 Also in 2022, EDM.com named Gellaitry as one of the 10 best music producers of the year.
 This Song Is Sick ranked him as number two on their list of "Top 10 Artists to Watch in 2023".

 In 2023, producer Kaytranada remixed Gellaitry's single "Assumptions".
 Gellaitry described Kaytranada as "a true innovator and inspiration to my music".

 Gellaitry has also produced for other artists such as Don Toliver and Masego.

-In early September 2025, Gellaitry announced his debut studio album, Anywhere Here Is Perfect, set for release on 7 November.
+Gellaitry's debut studio album, Anywhere Here Is Perfect, released on 7 November 2025.